braiins/bos-plus-api-demos/python/README.md

 ### Prerequisites

 - Python 3.8 or newer
-- Poetry for dependency management
+- Poetry for dependency management: <https://python-poetry.org/docs/#installing-with-the-official-installer>
 - It may be a good idea to have `protoc` installed natively in your system.
-Typically this package will be called `protobuf` on most Linux distributions and in Homebrew.
+Typically this package will be called `protobuf` on most Linux distributions and in Homebrew: <https://grpc.io/docs/protoc-installation/>

 ### Setup